 Red flag: A candidate who appears indecisive when giving this response cannot be counted on to exercise the requisite sound judgment in every difficult circumstance.
 It may be wise to ask follow up questions with different facts to further probe their reaction.

-Tell me how you handle sensitive or confidential information.
+6. Tell me how you handle highly confidential or sensitive information.

 What you want to hear: By the nature of the role, a Paralegal will be exposed to sensitive and confidential information of all kinds.
 This can include compromising facts about a client, inside information about a company, knowledge of wrongdoing, or the like.
 Your candidate should be able to outline how they ensure confidential or sensitive information is securely protected, including keeping case files off their desk when not in use, discussing the information only with those authorized to receive such information, ensuring proper encryption for digitally transmitted files, and managing casework in paralegal software such as JurisDoc or PracticePanther.

 Every interview question can help get you closer to the right fit for your Paralegal position.

 Be sure to keep an eye out for candidates who:

 - Practice in a field of law that matches your needs